Wensber/TextTheSpire/README.md

 Inspecting map nodes:

 Inspecting a map node has the format "map [floor] [X coordinate]".
-Can be used when out of combat.
+Can only be used when out of combat.

 Quiting:

 The command "quit" will close the game.
 The windows don't close on their own.
 You can close them by either closing each one or closing the Mod the Spire window.

-If you run into issues using the above commands, whether using them at designated times or not, please let me know.
+If you run into issues using the above commands, whether using them at designated times or not, please let me know at texttherspire@gmail.com.